mkuthan/mkuthan.github.io/_posts/2022-07-07-gcp-api-usage.md

 Key takeaways:

 * Distributed systems troubleshooting is hard, especially for managed service in the public cloud
-* Ensure that you found the root cause of the problem before you open the support ticket to the support
+* Ensure that you found the root cause of the problem before you open the support ticket
 * Be prepared, monitor metrics of the most important Google Cloud APIs